Mac OSx Users - please look here: https://openmtbmap.org/tutorials/install-maps-mac-osx/

 Choose the layout you want to see now and click on install - for a more detailled overview of the different layouts read through the installation instructions on the top of this page:

-Possible Problems under Vista or 7:
+Possible Problems under Vista or 7 or 8:

 I have heard that Windows Defender may cause Problems, the same might be true for UAC.
 So in case the installation does not run clean, deactive both temporarily.